 Do I have to wear a uniform?

-Yes.
+We'd like that, yes.
 The first reason behind having members wear a uniform is to advertise for our sponsors.
 Multisport is expensive, and our sponsors help us keep the cost down and in trade for that, we get their name/logo out at training and races.
 The other great reason to wear a uniform is that it connects you with other team members and family members on race day.
 At every race in the Pacific Northwest you’ll have friends to connect and share stories with – and people to cheer for on the course.
 They’ll cheer for you too.

 What is the difference between a Team Workout and Coached Workout?

 A Team workout is a group of RTB members coming together for some good old-fashioned training.
 Typically there’s a workout leader that kicks things off.
 A Coached Workout has a coach on board that leads the workout.
-There is almost always a fee for Coached workouts since we believe in paying our coaches(!) and because facility rental fees are often involved.
+There is always a fee for Coached workouts since we believe in paying our coaches, and because facility rental fees are often involved.

 Who do I contact for more information?